-It is recommended to lubricate the outside truck block idler and drive gears with grease.
+Lubricate the outside truck block idler and drive gears with grease.
 Use the diagram shown below as a guide and add grease to the points marked.

-Figure 10: Greasing the Idler Gears
+Figure 11: Greasing The Idler Gears

 Cleaning The Wheels, Tires, and Track

 Periodically check the locomotive wheels and pickups for dirt and buildup, which can cause poor electrical contact and traction and prematurely wear out the neoprene traction tires.
 Wheels and tires can be cleaned using denatured (not rubbing) alcohol applied with a cotton swab.